Speed of Sound to mph: A thorough look

 - T is the temperature in degrees Celsius (°C)

 This formula provides a reasonable estimate for the speed of sound in dry air.
-For more accurate calculations, especially in humid conditions, more complex formulas are necessary, considering the effects of humidity and altitude.
+Worth adding: for more accurate calculations, especially in humid conditions, more complex formulas are necessary, considering the effects of humidity and altitude.
 These formulas often involve complex thermodynamic relationships and are beyond the scope of this introductory guide.

 Converting Speed of Sound from m/s to mph